Aegean Islands – Aegean Sea Islands Guide

 Gregolimano Beach

 Less touristic than Crete, Evia is a huge Greek Island in the Aegean Sea group not far from the mainland.
-Evia is a tranquil destination that — just as Crete — needs a lot of days to be explored and appreciated.
+Evia is a tranquil destination that — just like Crete — needs a lot of days to be explored and appreciated.

 A good advantage when picking Evia as a vacation destination is that this is a huge island quite close to Athens.
 So it can even be reached by car driving along a long bridge without any ferry travel.